typst/typst/docs/reference/types.md

 ## Methods

 ### seconds()
-Returns the amount of seconds that equals the duration.
+Returns the duration in seconds as a floating-point value.

+This function returns the total duration represented in seconds as a floating-point number.
+It does not provide the second component of the duration, but rather gives the overall duration in terms of seconds.

 - returns: float

 ### minutes()
-Returns the amount of minutes that equals the duration.
+Returns the duration in minutes as a floating-point value.

+This function returns the total duration represented in minutes as a floating-point number.
+It does not provide the minute component of the duration, but rather gives the overall duration in terms of minutes.

 - returns: float

 ### hours()
-Returns the amount of hours that equals the duration.
+Returns the duration in hours as a floating-point value.

+This function returns the total duration represented in hours as a floating-point number.
+It does not provide the hour component of the duration, but rather gives the overall duration in terms of hours.
 - returns: float

 ### days()
-Returns the amount of days that equals the duration.
+Returns the duration in days as a floating-point value.

+This function returns the total duration represented in days as a floating-point number.
+It does not provide the day component of the duration, but rather gives the overall duration in terms of days.
 - returns: float

 ### weeks()
-Returns the amount of weeks that equals the duration.
+Returns the duration in weeks as a floating-point value.

+This function returns the total duration represented in weeks as a floating-point number.
+It does not provide the week component of the duration, but rather gives the overall duration in terms of weeks.
 - returns: float

 # Symbol